klimbeta/klimbeta/docs/guide/Why/Plantbeta.md

 Explain what tree planting is from the perspective of a Rookie Planter.

-## Rookie Planter Story with BetaComp and <envi>Plantbeta</envi>
+## Rookie Planter Story with Klimbeta and <envi>Plantbeta</envi>

-Show the utility of BetaComp for Planters
+Show the utility of Klimbeta for Planters

-## How exactly BetaComp combats Climate Change
+## How exactly Klimbeta combats Climate Change

 ### 1. How Planting combats Climate Change